tompassarelli/fennec-ui/README.md

 🔗 **Complete Sideberry Integration** - Urlbar inside the sidebar-box, aligned url and icons

 🧘 **Zen Mode** - Toggle the entire ui by toggling the sidebar, maximizing screen space and aiding focus when tiled or fullscreen.
   - Be advised that hiding the UI obviously suppresses security signals.
 In appreciation of this concern, Fennec will still attempt to surface some security warnings (ex.
 HTTP Not Secure).
-Note that this is not a solution against phishing and many other attacks, users should only toggle the UI after the page has been verified as secure and trustworthy.
+Not a solution against phishing and other attacks, only toggle the UI after the page has been verified as secure and trustworthy.

 ✨ **Minimal Chrome** - Remove unnecessary Firefox UI elements that clutter the experience